Frequently Asked Questions: Selection and Interview Process

 When and how are the candidates notified if an interview is requested?
 What about if an interview is not granted?

-We try to notify candidates if they have been selected for an interview within 10 to 14 days after the deadline.
-It is usually by telephone and/or email.
+We try to notify candidates if they have been selected for an interview by January 15.
+It is usually by email so please check your spam folder.
 As a courtesy, we also let candidates know through email that an interview is not requested.

 What is involved in the interview?
 Do I need to complete a presentation?

-May I bring examples of projects and presentations I have completed to show during the interview?
+May I submit examples of projects and presentations I have completed?

 Yes but it is not required.
-If at some point during the interview a question has been posed that can be answered with an example of your work, you may present it.
+If at some point during the interview a question has been posed that can be answered with an example of your work, you may later submit it to the interview team.

 How can I prepare for the interview?